MichaelYock/bitstarter/README.md

 bitstarter
 ==========

-This Repo made for use during the Stanford Startup Engineering course on Coursera by Balaji S. Srinivasan and Vijay S. Pande
+This Repo made for use during the <a href="https://www.coursera.org/course/startup">Stanford Startup Engineering course</a> on Coursera by Balaji S. Srinivasan and Vijay S. Pande